build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 **Modify the model parameters**

-The Stability Diffusion model allows us to [fine-tune the generation parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html#model-parameters-diffusion/?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-lambda-image-gen-website&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+The Stability Diffusion model allows us to [refine the generation parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters.html#model-parameters-diffusion?sc_channel=el&sc_campaign=genaiwave&sc_content=amazon-bedrock-lambda-image-gen-website&sc_geo=mult&sc_country=mult&sc_outcome=acq) as per our requirements.

+The Stability.ai Diffusion models support the following controls:

+- *Prompt strength* (`cfg_scale`) controls the image's fidelity to the prompt, with lower values increasing randomness.
+- *Generation step* (`steps`) determines the accuracy of the result, with more steps producing more precise images.
+- *Seed* (`seed`) sets the initial noise level, allowing for reproducible results when using the same seed and settings.

 Click **Show Configuration** to edit these.

 ![Website configuration](images/config.png)